usnistgov/jsont/README.md

 repository.
 Please see usnistgov/mgi-resmd for jq-based modules and scripts for JSON transformation.

+### Regarding the jsont name

+Please note that the author recognizes the existence of other software tools with the same (or similar) name, jsont, with implementations in various languages but with similar goals.
+There was no intention to imply an association with those other tools, but rather evoke a similarity to XSLT.

 ## Dependencies

 This package has the following dependencies: